Skip to main content

 Teaching qualifications

-4.6 Offshore courses taught in Modern Standard Chinese should be taught by staff who are both competent to teach in Modern Standard Chinese and who are qualified to teach the course from a professional and disciplinary perspective.
-The annual report to Academic Board (refer Quality assurance and annual reports) should list all teaching staff involved in the delivery of the course, together with their linguistic, professional and disciplinary qualifications.
+4.6 Offshore courses taught in Modern Standard Chinese must be taught by staff who are both competent to teach in Modern Standard Chinese and who are qualified to teach the course from a professional and disciplinary perspective.
+This must be included in the annual report to Academic Board (refer Quality assurance and annual reports).

 Learning support